Kim Little

+Kim Alison Little MBE (born 29 June 1990) is a Scottish professional footballer who plays as a midfielder for and captains Arsenal of the English Women's Super League.
+Before her retirement from international duty in 2021, Little was vice-captain of the Scotland national team.
+She began her senior career at Hibernian, winning the Scottish Premier League, Scottish Women's Cup and Scottish Premier League Cup with the club in the 2006–2007 season.
+With Arsenal, she is a two time Premier League National Division winner, five time League Cup winner, three time Women's Super League and FA Cup winner, and a Champions League winner.
+During her time at Seattle Reign, Little won the Golden Boot and Most Valuable Player awards.

-Little began representing Scotland at the senior international level at age 16, and helped them qualify for Euro 2017 and the 2019 World Cup.
+Little began representing Scotland at the senior international level in 2007 at age 16, scoring Scotland's first hat trick in 2012, and helping them qualify for Euro 2017 and the 2019 World Cup.
 She was one of two Scots selected for the Great Britain squad that reached the quarterfinals of the 2012 London Olympics, and again at the delayed 2020 Tokyo Olympics.

 In 2010, she was named the FA's Women's Player of the Year.
 In 2013, she became the first recipient of the PFA Women's Players' Player of the Year award.
 In 2016, she was named BBC Women's Footballer of the Year after being nominated for the second consecutive year.
+Since 2019, Little has been named in the PFA WSL Team of the Year three times.

+In 2025, Little captained Arsenal to win the UEFA Women's Champions League for the clubs second time and first in eighteen years.
+She is one of only two Scottish women's football players to have ever won the UWCL.

 Early life

 Born in Aberdeen, Scotland and raised in Mintlaw, Aberdeenshire, Little began playing football at a young age with her father and brother.
 She played football for her primary school, Mintlaw Primary School and Mintlaw Boys Club as a youth.
 From age 10 to 14, she played at the youth level for Buchan Girls before joining the Hibernian Girls in 2005.
 At age 13, she attended and played for Mintlaw Academy.
-During her time with Hibernian Girls, Little would travel about three and half hours each way from Aberdeenshire to Edinburgh for training.
+During her time with Hibernian Girls, Little would travel about three and a half hours each way from Aberdeenshire to Edinburgh for training.
 Of her youth, Little said, "Football gave me opportunities from a young age.
 Having the chance to travel, to play in different environments and to come up against really good players from all over Europe was fantastic and made me more determined to keep playing."
-Little attended the University of Hertfordshire, where she obtained a degree in Sports Studies while playing for Arsenal L.F.C.
+Little attended the University of Hertfordshire, where she obtained a degree in Sports Studies while playing for Arsenal.